ir-uam/RELISON/docs/source/guide/install.rst

 .. code:: bash

-	cd SoNALiRe-examples
+	cd Relison-examples
 	mvn clean compile assembly:single

 This will create an executable JAR which can be used to access any of the provided programs.
-If, instead, you want to integrate a SoNALiRe module in your project, you will need to add it as a dependency as follows:
+If, instead, you want to integrate a RELISON module in your project, you will need to add it as a dependency as follows:

 .. code:: xml

     <dependency>
       <groupId>es.uam.eps.ir</groupId>
-      <artifactId>SoNALiRe-[module-name]</artifactId>
+      <artifactId>Relison-[module-name]</artifactId>
       <version>1.0.0</version>
     </dependency>